Learn about OSH

 The ILO Work Improvement in Neighbourhood Development (WIND) training programme has given farmers all over the world momentum in improving their safety and health.
 The uniqueness of the WIND approach is that it enables the voluntary improvement of working and living conditions through the active participation of farmers, their families and the members of their communities.
 It focuses on simple and practical solutions that can be achieved using locally available, low-cost materials.

-During this #CoffeePeople webinar, ILO VZF OSH specialists will share with participants key information to guide the implementation of the methodology, sharing common challenges, tips and tricks to ensure success!
+During this #CoffeePeople webinar, ILO VZF OSH specialists shared with participants key information to guide the implementation of the methodology, sharing common challenges, tips and tricks to ensure success.

 Speakers: Jose Luis Barradas, OSH Technical Officer, ILO Mexico; Schneider Guataqui Cervera, OSH Technical Officer, ILO Bogota